Idaho Wolf Update

 Boise National Forest

 Orphan.
 We suspect this pack is denning in their usual home range.

 Lone/Paired Wolves.
 B78, a 3-year-old female Kelly Creek pack dispersing wolf, continues to be located in the Middle and South Fork drainages of the Payette River.
 We suspect B78 is traveling with another wolf.
 B78 is one of 6-7 suspected paired wolves and potential new packs for 2001.
-We suspect B78 is
+We suspect B78 is denning.

 Salmon-Challis National Forest

 Landmark.
 The Landmark pack continues to use areas in the Middle Fork of the Salmon River drainage.
 We suspect this pack is denning.

 Jureano Mountain.
 The Jureano Mountain pack remains within their usual home range.
 We suspect this pack is currently denning.

 Moyer Basin.
 Collared members of the Moyer Basin Pack recently traveled south of their usual home range.
 Members of this pack were last located between Lion Creek and Bayhorse Creek drainages south of Challis, Idaho.
 This is the same area frequented by the remaining Stanley Basin pack members.
 We are not sure how many of the Moyer pack traveled south with the collared wolves.
 Moyer Basin and Stanley Basin wolves are in close proximity to livestock.
 Project personnel are monitoring the situation closely, working with livestock producers to discourage wolf presence around livestock.
 Frequent monitoring and placement of a RAG device will hopefully deter the wolves.
 We have no indication of denning by this pack to date.

 Whitehawk.
 The Whitehawk pack continues to travel widely between the upper main Salmon River and the East Fork of the Salmon River.
 This pack has most recently located in the Sawtooth Valley.
 We have no indication of denning by this pack to date.